jakelevirne/edge-lab/docs/Pi Cluster.md

   IdentityFile ~/.ssh/id_default
 ```

-For more help, ask the [Edge Lab Assistant](https://chat.openai.com/g/g-CCcHNwSF9-edge-lab-assistant) I created in ChatGPT.
+For more help, ask the [Edge Lab Assistant](https://chat.openai.com/g/g-CCcHNwSF9-edge-lab-assistant) in ChatGPT.

+You can insert these SD cards into your Pis and power all of them on.
+Make sure no USB drives or sticks are inserted otherwise the Pis will attempt to boot from them instead of the SD cards.
+Once booted, you should be able to SSH into any of these using something like `ssh pi@imager0.local`.

 ### Setup an NFS device